terencemah/duke/docs/README.md

 Expected outcome:

-'    Got it.
+"    Got it.
 I've added this task:
        [E][x] History Midterm (at: Mar 3 2020, 4.00pm)
-     Now you have 3 tasks in the list.'
+     Now you have 3 tasks in the list."